rcprcp/TcpStream/README.md

 # TcpStream
-writes records to specific, local, tcp port
+Writes records to specific, local, tcp port.
+I use this for testing the TCP Server Origin on StreamSets Data Collector.

 Currently, there are no command line parameters.
 Maybe we'll change that.